DOT Record Keeping

 Number of Random Selections Required per Year for DOT Compliance Requirements: DOT Drug Testing Software

-Earlier versions of DOT regulations for random drug and alcohol testing required quarterly random selections, at a minimum.
+Earlier versions of DOT regulations for random drug and alcohol testing required quarterly random selections, at a minimum, however, the current language seems to suggest quarterly randoms, but doesn’t specifically state that quarterly randoms are required.

 The requirement for quarterly random selections seems to have been dropped from their compliance specifications (see the Department of Transportation’s (DOT) rule, 49 CFR Part 40, describes required procedures for conducting workplace drug and alcohol testing for the Federally regulated transportation industry).
-Currrently, the language seems to suggest that quarterly random selections are performed, but doesn’t stipulate that quarterly randoms are a requirement.
-However, there still appears to be no specific limits on the number of randoms: weekly, monthly, etc.
+Currrently, the language suggests that quarterly random selections should be performed, but doesn’t stipulate that quarterly randoms are a requirement.
+However, there are no specific limits on the number of randoms: weekly, monthly, etc. You can generate randoms as often as needed.

-To be in compliance, for DOT drug and alcohol testing, you should insure your random testing program achieves the annual targets required for the DOT Mode that applies:
+To be in compliance, for DOT drug and alcohol testing, you should ensure your random testing program achieves the annual targets required for the DOT Mode that applies:

 • FMCSA:Federal Motor Carries Safety Administration